garethparris/k3s-rpi/k3s-pvc-nfs.md

 # K3S Persistent Storage Setup

-This document describes how store the K3S private registry we created earlier on our NFS server instead of on the local SD card.
+This document describes how to store the K3S private registry we created earlier on our NFS server instead of on the local SD card.
 It creates a Persistent Volume (PV) and Persistent Volume Claim (PVC) in K3S.

 ## Create and Export NFS folder